Contact InformationDr. Lynne Andreozzi Fontaine

 Why should I participate?

 The best answer is personal satisfaction.
 Completing an Honors Project will enhance your education at CCRI and allow you to work with members of the faculty who you normally wouldn't be able to work with.
 It won't hurt your transcript either, since all Honors Courses are listed on your transcript.
 Participating in the Honors Program will enhance your transfer appeal to other universities.
-In addition, if you complete four Honors Projects, you become an Honors Program Graduate, an honor recognized at graduation and noted on your transcript (and it looks good on your resume!).
+In addition, if you complete four Honors Projects, you become an Honors Program Graduate, an honor recognized at graduation and during the awards ceremony, and noted on your transcript (and it looks good on your resume!).
 Also, participating in the Honors Forum will give you similar benefits.

 Can I do an Honors Project in any of my classes?